snrogers/pixi-stick/README.md

     axes: 'xy',       // Which axes are supported? 'xy', 'x', or 'y'
     deadZone: 0,      // *UNIMPLEMENTED* Minimum axial output *UNIMPLEMENTED*
     nub: null,        // PIXI.Sprite object to use as the nub
-    nubSize: 0.3,     // Size of the nub (0.3 mean the nub is %30 the diamater of the well)
+    nubSize: 0.3,     // Size of the nub (0.3 mean the nub is 30% the diameter of the well)
     well: null,       // PIXI.Sprite object to use as the well
     wellRadius: 50,   // Radius of the well in pixels };